 We acknowledge insightful comments by S. Pilatowsky-Cameo, T. Lezama Mergold-Love, and M. de J. Gónzalez Martínez.
-We acknowledge also the support of the Computation Center - ICN, in particular to Enrique Palacios, Luciano Díaz, and Eduardo Murrieta.
-This research was partially funded by the PRODEP project number 12313674, the DGAPA-UNAM project number IN109523.
+We acknowledge also the support of the Computation Center-ICN, in particular, Enrique Palacios, Luciano Díaz, and Eduardo Murrieta.
+This research was partially funded by the PRODEP Project No. 12313674, the DGAPA-UNAM Project No. IN109523.
 D.V. acknowledges financial support from the postdoctoral fellowship program DGAPA-UNAM.
-J.C.C. was funded by the United States NSF CCI grant (Award Number 2124511).
-L.F.S. was supported by the United States NSF, Grant No. DMR-1936006 and had support from the MPS Simons Foundation Award ID: 678586.
+J.C.C. was funded by the United States NSF CCI Grant (Award No. 2124511).
+L.F.S. was supported by the United States NSF, Grant No. DMR-1936006.